lucianhu/tutorialSVcalling/README.md

 | Inversion | | 1028 | 1026 |
 | Translocation | | 11107 | 11173 |
 | Insertion | | 75 | 75 |

+*Notes*: Normal and cancer samples were mapped throughout the whole reference genome, not only chromosome 5, as the guidelines below suggest.

 Table 3:  Long-reads outputs for SV calling in 3 reference genomes
 | | GRCh38 | T2T-CHM13 v2.0 | Minigraph Pangenome |